 - Be patient: little hands often take much longer than we would

 We Have Things To Do: Work Before Play

 As you can see in the photo below, my son is helping to wash some windows.
-Now I will tell you the back story.
+Now I will tell you the backstory.
 My son wanted me to play with him but I told him I had a few jobs that needed to be done first.
 So, I told him what I needed to do, and that I couldn't play with him until my chores were done first.
 My husband was washing the car, our daughter riding her bike outside and it was the perfect time to get a few windows washed before our family came to visit.
 My son said he wanted to help so that I would have more time to play with him afterwards.
-This was a win win for me since he helped and actually was helpful and also understood the value of getting chores done before relaxing and playing.
+This was a win-win for me since actually was helpful and also understood the value of getting chores done before relaxing and playing.

-My 5 year old also thought window washing looked fun so I helped her wash one window but by the end we were both wet and it was obvious this was not an ideal task for a 5 year old.
-My 8 year old son did great though!
+My five year old also thought window washing looked fun so I helped her wash one window but by the end we were both wet and it was obvious this was not an ideal task for a five year old.
+My eight-year-old son did great though!
 I demonstrated on one window what needed to be done to clean the window, and then he did the rest of the windows in our court yard.
 He is the appropriate age to help with a task like this since he could follow several steps of directions and because he was physically tall enough to reach the tops of the windows.
 I think he actually had fun helping!

 Age Appropriate Chores For An 8 Year Old

-- Order their own meal at a restaurant - my kids love this one, as early as 3 yrs old
+- Order their own meal at a restaurant - my kids love this one, as early as three years old

 - Small chores & basic self grooming - ages 2-3

 - Feed pets and help with walking the dog - ages 4-5